Col. John Ashe House

 The John Ashe House is an 18th-century house at 32 South Battery, Charleston, South Carolina.
 The house's date of construction is unknown, but it was built sometime around 1782 and renovated in the 1930s.
-In August 2015, it replaced the James Simmons House as the most expensive house sold in Charleston when it fetched about $7.72 million.
+In August 2015, it replaced the James Simmons House as the most expensive house sold in Charleston when it sold for about $7.72 million.

 The house stands on Lot 45 of a subdivision of the peninsula known as the Grand Model Plan.
 The house is built of black cypress and is a Georgian double house (also known as a block house).
 It features a three-story piazza across the width of the southern facade overlooking White Point Garden and has a cupola on the hipped roof.
 Mr. A. Kinloch McDowell bought the house in December 1937, and sold to Mr. Ashmead F. Pringle, Jr., the vice-president of the Merchants Fertilizer Co., in 1944.
-The sales price at that time was undisclosed but thought to be near the recent asking price of $40,000, a figure which represented one of the highest sales in Charleston.
+The sales price at that time was undisclosed, but thought to be near the recent asking price of $40,000, a figure which represented one of the highest sales in Charleston.
 In an earlier sale, Mr. and Mrs. Howland Spencer of New York bought the house from Mrs. Lane Mullally for $50,000 to use as a winter residence.